dyl10s/TimeTracker/README.md

 ### Install Postgres

 To start off you will need to download the database for local development.
 You can do so at the link [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
 We are using Postgres 13 you can install the latest patch for version 13, at this time it is `13.1`.
 When installing all the defaults should be kept the same.
 To make the development process as smooth as possible set your default database password to `admin`.
+You can also skip the installation for stack builder on the last step.

 ### Install .Net Core 5